-Peninnah, Dorothy's oldest daughter and a member of the Mukisa Twezimbe women's group, creates baskets in partnership with The Mighty River Project.
-She is mama of 6 children, and works hard to provide for her family!
+Peninnah is a member of the Mukisa Twezimbe women's group, creating baskets in partnership with The Mighty River Project.
+She is mama of 7 children, and works hard to provide for her family!
 Deep and thoughtful, she is a joy to have on the Mighty River Project team.

 Kevin is also a member of the Mukisa Twezimbe group.
 She has three children, and adds to her Mighty River Project income by selling necessities in a small shop adjacent to her home.
 She has a wonderful attitude and a kind heart.
 We are so blessed to partner with this fantastic lady!